 The National Sprint Regattas follow a detailed set of rules.
 The Paddle UK Sprint Racing Competition Rules and the National Sprint Regatta Terms/Condition of Participation.
 These can be read in full in the annual Canoe Sprint Handbook.
-This can be purchased at the Information Point in the Raft Marshall cabin A few specific rules that you need to be aware of have been included in this Information for Competitors section.
+This can be purchased at the Information Point.

+A few specific rules you need to be aware of have been included in this Information for Competitors section.
 These rules help with the fair, safe and efficient running of the regatta.